ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-use-openapi-tools.md

 ### OpenAPI from service
 `ballerina openapi gen-contract hello -i src/helloS/hello.bal`

-This will generate the OpenAPI contract for the ballerina service `hello` which is in `hello.bal` ballerina file.
+This will generate the OpenAPI contract for the Ballerina service `hello` which is in `hello.bal` Ballerina file.
 ### Client stub from service
 Apply annotation to say that client generation is enabled by adding `@openapi:ClientConfig { generate: true }` and point the client endpoint to be applied on generation by adding `@openapi:ClientEndpoint` annotation to the client endpoint.